crocodilestick/Calibre-Web-Automated/README.md

 docker compose up -d
 ```

-And that's you off to the races! 🥳 HOWEVER to avoid potential problems and ensure maximum functionality, we reccommend carrying out these [Post-Install Tasks Here](#3-recommended-post-install-tasks).
+And that's you off to the races! 🥳 HOWEVER to avoid potential problems and ensure maximum functionality, we recommend carrying out these [Post-Install Tasks Here](#3-recommended-post-install-tasks).

 ---
 ## Using Docker Compose 🐋⭐(Recommended)